 Maynard Webb, Jr. is the chairman.
 The investor, author and eBay veteran joined Yahoo’s board in 2013, becoming first interim chairman and then official chairman that same year.
 As speculation swirls around Yahoo’s future, the low profile Webb will be a critical part of a very high profile decision.
 (Millions of users interact with Yahoo every minute.)
 Business Insider reports that savvy analysts believe Yahoo, which just elected not to spin off its stake in Chinese e-commerce giant Alibaba, will sell itself in 2016.
 Webb said on a call that the board hadn’t determined to sell the company, also saying he believed the company is undervalued (a bad time to sell it).
 But shareholders are restless and a sale might be the best recourse to satisfy them.
 Yahoo turnarounds have been heralded before, yet they never seem to arrive.

-[Webb may just give everybody at Yahoo a copy of his book: Rebooting Work: Transform How You Work in the Age of Entrepreneurship]The BEST SALES on Amazon NOW ]
+[Webb may just give everybody at Yahoo a copy of his book: Rebooting Work: Transform How You Work in the Age of Entrepreneurship]Up to 70% off on Hottest Amazon Deals]